dBankCore/hivemind/docs/communities.md

 > It is our hope and design goal for our services (all of which are published with full source code for easy deployment by anyone) to be replicated by others, displaying content according to the wishes and whims of each individual website operator, giving readers ultimate choice over the set of moderation opinions they wish to heed.

 Any user can create a new community, and each becomes a tuned 'lens' into the blockchain.
-Currently, there is one large window into the Steem blockchain and that is the global namespace as shown on Steemit.com.
+Currently, there is one large window into the dPay blockchain and that is the global namespace as shown on dSite.io.
 This is not ideal because everyone effectively has to share a single sandbox while having different goals as to what they want to see and what they want to build.

 Many members want to see long-form, original content while many others just want to share links and snippets.
 We have a diverse set of sub-communities though they share a global tag namespace with no ownership and little ability to formally organize.